base-org/web/apps/base-docs/docs/building-with-base/guides/account-abstraction-with-particle.md

 ### Wallet funds

-This guide requires you to have ETH on Base Goerli, which will be used to showcase the execution of a gasless burn transaction.
+This guide requires you to have ETH on Base Sepolia, which will be used to showcase the execution of a gasless burn transaction.

-- To fund your wallet with ETH on Base Goerli, visit one of the faucets listed on the [Base Faucets](https://docs.base.org/tools/network-faucets) page.
+- To fund your wallet with ETH on Base Sepolia, visit one of the faucets listed on the [Base Faucets](https://docs.base.org/tools/network-faucets) page.

 ### Familiarity with modern, frontend web development